rosflight/rosflight_firmware/docs/user-guide/gazebo_simulation.md

 ## Architecture of the SIL Simulation

 To best mimic the hardware experience of ROSflight, the SIL plugin for Gazebo actually implements the firmware source code as a library.
-We just implemented a different "board layer" which uses gazebo instead of hardware calls for things like "read_imu" and "pwm_write".
+We just implemented a different "board layer" which uses gazebo instead of hardware calls for things like `imu_read()` and `pwm_write()`.
 Instead of a serial link over USB to the flight controller, we use a UDP connection bouncing off of localhost to communicate between `rosflight_io` and the firmware.
 This means the interface to the SIL plugin is identical to that of hardware. `rosflight_io` is the main gateway to the firmware in simulation, just as it is in hardware.

 Here is an illustration comparing all the connections in hardware and RC:
 ![SIL_diagram](images/sil_diagram.png)